May 6, 2020

 About the Author

-Dr. Jaclyn Jensen always has her patients’ safety in mind.
+Dr. Applequist always has her patients’ safety in mind.
 She loves providing excellent dentistry in facilities that keep her patients well and happy.
 She went to dental school at the University of Minnesota and has since spent her time continuing her education to provide a premier level of care for her patients.
 If you have any questions about what she and her team at Renu Dental are doing to keep you safe during the pandemic, they would love to speak with you.
 Give them a call at (218) 275-2415 or send them an email.

 No comments yet.